AstroMined/debtonator/docs/active_context.md

 5. Best practices for data caching?
 6. How to optimize component re-renders?
 7. How to implement optimistic updates?
-8. Strategy for error boundary implementation?
+8. ✓ Strategy for error boundary implementation
-9. How to handle complex split payment scenarios?
+9. ✓ How to handle complex split payment scenarios
 10. Best approach for account balance reconciliation?

 ## Risk Assessment